| |

 So where exactly should you stay?

-The Resort at Longboat Key Club: This is where I would stay next time.
+The Resort at Longboat Key Club: This is a really solid option (and until the St. Regis opens it’s my top pick).
 It’s pretty much the only beachfront resort in this whole area (not a condo complex).
 It’s been recently renovated and it’s a pretty large property with full amenities (plus amazing golf, tennis, spa, etc.).
 Check pricing and read reviews here.

 Longboat Key Condos & Vacation Rentals: Check here to find the best condos and rentals on Longboat Key.
 You can filter for your wish list (exact location, price, # of rooms, pet friendly, etc.).
 And if you’re on a tight budget, you’ll be pleased to find many options under $100/night.